Josh Ross: 2024–present: Complicated, Later Tonight, The Trouble Tour, and the Single Again Tour

 In 2024, Ross released the songs "Single Again" and "Truck Girl".
 Ross also embarked on his debut headlining tour "The Trouble Tour" in Canada in early 2024, and he joined Bailey Zimmerman again for his headlining "Religiously: The Tour" in the United States, Great Britain, and Ireland.
 He released his extended play Complicated on March 29, 2024.
 He followed that up with the release of the promotional singles "New Me" in May 2024 and "Want This Beer", a duet with Julia Michaels, in July 2024.
 From August to November 2024, Ross embarked on his debut American headlining tour, the "Single Again Tour".
 He won five awards at the 2024 Canadian Country Music Awards, including "Entertainer of the Year" and "Single of the Year.
 Ross also won the Jeff Walker Global Country Artist Award at the 58th Annual Country Music Association Awards.

 In February 2025, Ross released the single "Leave Me Too".
 He tied with Tate McRae for the most nominations at the Juno Awards of 2025, and won the Juno Award for Country Album of the Year with Complicated.
 In April 2025, Ross released the single "Hate How You Look".
 In May 2025, Ross collaborated with hip hop artist Akon on the song "Drunk Right Now (Na Na Na)", a reimagined version of Akon's song "Right Now (Na Na Na)".
 In July 2025, "Single Again" reached number one on the Mediabase Country chart, making Ross the third Canadian man ever, after Hank Snow and Paul Brandt, to land a number one country radio single in the United States.
 Ross released his debut album Later Tonight on September 19, 2025.
+He supported the album with his "Later Tonight Tour" across Canada in early 2026.
+Ross was nominated for four awards at the Juno Awards of 2026.